Zenlytic/zenlytic-docs/docs/3_zenlytic_ui/2_exploring.md

 # Exploring your data

 The explore question lets you answer the "What" question about your data.
 You can get to this question by [searching your data](./1_using_zenlytic.md#search), [clicking on a metric](./1_using_zenlytic.md#metrics), or [following up from a dashboard](./1_using_zenlytic.md#dashboards).
-Once you're in the explore interface you can do several operations on your data.
+Once in the explore interface, you can do several operations on your data.

 ### Slicing